 Our Heart & Vascular Center continues to be poised for the future and will lead the way in shaping cardiovascular care in years to come.
 The way we deliver care to our patients within our state-of the-art Carl J. and Ruth Shapiro Cardiovascular Center – integrating all of our cardiovascular services to create a truly collaborative environment that fosters teamwork amongst all of our specialists – will serve as a catalyst for groundbreaking advances in heart and vascular care and research.

 BWH has long been committed to not only the care of our patients but also the many other needs that they and their families have.
 This philosophy of patient- and family-focused care – involving systems and services that emphasize healing in a comfortable, relaxed environment – is a guiding force behind the care we provide at the Center.

 BWH is committed to providing all of our patients with the safest, highest-quality, most-satisfying care possible and follow established protocols that have been shown to improve patient outcomes.
 Our Inpatient Satisfaction Survey, sent to patients’ to assess their total care experience, helps us to monitor what we are doing well and where we could improve.
 We pride ourselves in the Quality of Patient Care we provide and how we compare with other hospitals.

-The Heart Rhythm Disorders team is committed to patients and their families.
+The Cardiac Arrhythmia Service team is committed to patients and their families.
 Each patient's diagnosis and arrhythmia treatment plan will be designed and tailored to their needs.
 Our team of highly skilled doctors, nurses, and other health care professionals work together to deliver the highest quality care to every patient.

 If you believe you should have an evaluation and would like to schedule an appointment with one of our arrhythmia treatment experts, call 1-800-294-9999 to speak to one of our knowledgeable coordinators who can help to connect you to the doctor that best meets your needs, or fill out an online appointment request form.